imagej/example-script-collection/README.md

 Keeping script files in a collection like this one adds the following benefits:

 * *Dependency* management with Maven
-* *Versioned* deployment using Git, Maven, and Travis CI
+* *Versioned* deployment using Git, Maven, and GitHub Actions
 * Optionally: keep your scripts functional by running *Java unit tests* with every build

 ## How to use